binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ### Emulating Targets Mannerisms

-It'll cost some pride if you get it wrong.
-If you get it right, you may just blow an attackers cover.
+It'll cost some pride if the target gets it wrong.
+If the targets assumption is correct, they may just blow an attackers cover.

 ### Tailgating